ipfs/specs/src/routing/http-routing-v1.md

 - `Cache-Control: public, max-age={ttl}, public, stale-while-revalidate={sig-ttl}, stale-if-error={sig-ttl}`: meaningful cache TTL returned with :ref[IPNS Record]
   - The `max-age` value in seconds SHOULD match duration from `IpnsEntry.data[TTL]`, if present and bigger than `0`.
 Otherwise, implementation SHOULD default to `max-age=60`.
   - Implementations SHOULD include `sig-ttl`, set to the remaining number of seconds the returned IPNS Record is valid.
-- `Expires: {SIGNATURE_EXPIRATION}`: header with time when the signature expires.
+- `Expires:`: an HTTP-date timestamp ([RFC9110, Section 5.6.7](https://www.rfc-editor.org/rfc/rfc9110#section-5.6.7)) when the validity of IPNS Record expires (if `ValidityType=0`, when signature expires)
-- `Last-Modified`: the timestamp of cacheable resolution, allowing CDNs and load balancers to support inexpensive update checks via `If-Modified-Since`
+- `Last-Modified`: an HTTP-date timestamp of when cacheable resolution occured: allows HTTP proxies and CDNs to support inexpensive update checks via `If-Modified-Since`
 - `Vary: Accept`: allows intermediate caches to play nicely with the different possible content types.

 #### Response Body